Xanadoses

 Xanadoses is a monotypic moth genus in the family Cecidosidae.
-It contains a single species, Xanadoses nielseni, which is endemic to New Zealand.
+It contains a single species, Xanadoses nielseni, which is endemic to New Zealand and is found in the North and South Islands.
 X. nielseni is also known by the common name Kamahi bark scribbler.
-The larval host of this species is Weinmannia racemosa.
+The larval host of this species is Pterophylla sylvicola, Pterophylla sylvicola, Nothofagus fusca, Myrsine salicina, and Quintinia serrata.
+The larvae mine the bark of the tree leaving "scribble" patterns in the bark.

 Taxonomy

 This genus and the species X. nielseni were first described by Robert J. B. Hoare and John S. Dugdale in 2003.
 The species is named in honour of Ebbe Nielsen.
 The male holotype specimen, collected as a pupa at Mount Ngongotahā, is held in the New Zealand Arthropod Collection.

 Description

 X. nielseni is a small, dark coloured moth with dark metallic highlights along with pale whitish patches on its wings.
 The female has a wingspan of 9.5 mm while the male is slightly larger with a wingspan of 10.5 mm.
 The larva is coloured a white shade with a brown head and is 4.75 mm in length just prior to pupating.
 The pupa is light brown in colour and slender in shape.